martinjameswhite/CLEFT_GSM/HaloZeldovich/README.md

 # Halo-Zeldovich/ZEFT power spectrum code

+**This code is now deprecated in favor of the ps_python3 code, which has the same functionality if you pass order=1 as the argument**

 Python(3) code to compute the Halo-Zeldovich and ZEFT models' power spectra of biased tracers, as described in Appendix B of Modi, White & Vlah (2017):